Bonfire.Common.Repo (Bonfire v1.0.0-social-rc.1.15)

 disconnect_all(interval, opts \\ [])

-A convenience function for SQL-based repositories that forces all connections in the pool to disconnect within the given interval.
+Forces all connections in the repo pool to disconnect within the given interval.

 exists?(queryable, opts \\ [])